Cooked and Ready to serve

 Washed Banana Squash

 Preheat the oven to 375F/190C degrees.
-The first thing is to wash and scrub the squash and look for any bad spots to cut off.
+First, wash and scrub the squash and look for any bad spots to cut off.
 This one was in perfect shape and ready to slice.
 You certainly don’t want a squash of poor quality, and I’m grateful for the beautiful one we enjoyed this week!

 Wash Squash

-Now, cut the ends off, and slice the banana squash into 3-inch sections using a sharp knife.
+Cut the ends off and slice the banana squash into 3-inch sections using a sharp knife.

 Slice the Squash